 Don’t want to leave out another big competitor like Chick-fil-a?
 No problem.
 Compare the Chick-fil-a app directly to those two companies.

 The new flexibility to directly compare apps, publishers, and companies means more comprehensive and digestible data.
 Oh, and we aren’t going to try and upsell you on this.
 Everything in this release comes with your existing Radar subscription.

 The steps to building a new market remain the same for customers with a Radar Subscription.
 Get started by adding a new market within the Market Explorer tool.

-Easily search and add any unified app, publisher or company to compare in your new market.
-We are introduced new visual cues to help you distinguish aParent Company from a Unified Publisher.
-You will see these icons in Search and breadcrumbs.
+Easily search and add any unified app, publisher, or company to compare in your new market.
+We are introducing new visual cues to help you distinguish aParent Company from a Unified Publisher.
+You will see these icons in Search and Breadcrumbs.

 Once you have created and named your market, check out the entire market overview.
 For Radar Pro users, export the rolled-up market data on the Market Overview page.